 As job openings reach unprecedented levels, so does quitting

-WASHINGTON – U.S. employers advertised the most jobs on record in July, and the proportion of workers quitting their jobs also hit a new all-time high.
+WASHINGTON – U.S. employers advertised the most jobs on record in July, and the number of workers quitting their jobs also hit a new all-time high.

 Americans are increasingly taking advantage of a tight labor market to find new, often higher-paying jobs.

 The Labor Department said Tuesday that the number of job openings rose 1.7 percent to 6.9 million, the most on record dating back to late 2000.
-The number of people quitting jumped 3 percent to 3.58 million, or about 2.4 percent of the workforce.
+The number of people quitting jumped 3 percent to 3.58 million, also a record.

 With the unemployment rate near an 18-year low of 3.9 percent, businesses are increasingly desperate to find workers.
 Even as the number of available jobs rose, overall hiring was essentially flat, the report showed.

-Note: This story has been corrected to show that the number of workers quitting their jobs has hit a record, not the proportion of workers.